pietro-talli/effective_cartpole/README.md

 ### Train the Controller (effective task)
 To train the controller to learn a policy based on the encoded observations use:
 ```
+python train_the_control_policy.py
 ```
+This script trains a different policy for all the different number of codewords of the quantizers.